Gotta Be You (One Direction song)

 "Gotta Be You" is a song by English-Irish boy band One Direction from their debut studio album, Up All Night (2011).
 Written by August Rigo and the song's producer, Steve Mac, it was released in the United Kingdom by Syco Music in November 2011, as the album's second single.
-The track is a mid-tempo Pop rock ballad incorporating an orchestral arrangement.
+The track is a mid-tempo pop ballad incorporating an orchestral arrangement.
 The lyrical content is characterised by love sentiments.

 The single debuted and peaked at number three in both the United Kingdom and Ireland, marking the group's second top ten appearance in both countries.
 Upon the United States release of Up All Night, "Gotta Be You" peaked at number 24 on the Bubbling Under Hot 100 Singles chart.
 Directed by John Urbano, the accompanying music video depicts the group spending time on the banks of Lake Placid, New York.
-One Direction performed the ballad on televised programmes and during their Up All Night Tour (2011–12).
+One Direction performed the ballad on televised programmes and during their Up All Night Tour (2011–2012).